 SMF:

-- Request the local PSA to buffer the uplink data before application relocation.
+- (Options 1a, 2a, and 2b) Request the local PSA to buffer the uplink data before application relocation.

-- Request the local PSA to forward the buffered uplink data to new EAS after application relocation complete.
+- (Options 1a, 2a, and 2b) Request the local PSA to forward the buffered uplink data to new EAS after application relocation complete.

 - For early notification the SMF sends the target DNAI list to the AF so the AF can select one target DNAI.

+- (Options 1b and 1c) Provide the UE with the new EAS IP address or a DNS re-resolution indication.

+- (Option 1d) Configure the local PSA UPF to enforce the EAS IP address replacement.

+- (Options 1a, 1b, 1c and 2a) Support the establishment of N9 forwarding tunnel between the old BP and the new BP.

 Local PSA:

-- Support the uplink data buffering.
+- (Options 1a, 2a, and 2b) Support the uplink data buffering.

+- (Options 1d) Support EAS IP address replacement.

+UPF acting as a BP:

+- (Options 1a, 1b, 1c and 2a) Support the N9 forwarding tunnel between the old BP and the new BP.

 6.28 Solution #28: Supporting application server change based on AF notification